 &lt;sup>5 Investors engaged in ESG investment can be both retail and institutional investors.
-The recommendations of this report are primarily aimed at institutional investors such as asset owners and asset managers, including those who are referred to as "investors" without any particular restriction.
+This Code is primarily aimed at institutional investors such as asset owners and asset managers, including those who are referred to as "investors" without any particular restriction.